 ESSENTIAL DUTIES AND RESPONSIBILITIES

-- Provides clear and timely reports about conditions of the wastewater collection system that require corrective action
+- Provides clear and timely reports about the conditions of the wastewater collection system

 - Performs other related duties as assigned